hth313/OS4/doc/applications.rst

    mainframe is no longer on the stack.
-2. You want to return using an alternative way, typically ``NFRC`` (when you do not want to set the push flag) or ``NRFKB`` (when the function is XKD or during digit entry).
+2. You want to return using an alternative way, typically ``NFRC`` (when you do not want to set the push flag) or ``NRFKB`` (when the function is XKD or during data entry).

 When using an application the default X display is shown on return to mainframe.
 If your application defines an alternative routine to show